 Instead, think of yourself as a consultant who is there to lend an ear or a shoulder for support for your partner.
 Let them come to you whenever there’s an issue and you can offer advice, which he or she is free to take- or not.

 If you have children of your own, don’t force the kids into being siblings

 All dating rules need to be disregarded, especially if you have kids of your own as well.
 You need to ease the news and the acquaintanceship of your children.

 In fact, you should keep your private life separate from your parenting life.
-The same would apply for your partner who has children.
+The same would apply to your partner who has children.
 The odds are high that until things look fairly permanent, you’re going to be dating in secret.

-This is good news as well, because it means that your partner isn’t bringing new partners in and out of their house, which keeps the family life more stable.
+This is good news as well because it means that your partner isn’t bringing new partners in and out of their house, which keeps the family life more stable.

 Don’t stop your partner communicating with the ex

 The ex is not going anywhere because they have a common denominator: the children.
 The mother or father of the children is going to be in contact frequently, possibly even with you.